Mammillaria theresae Cutak

-Mammillaria theresae is an attractive, small cactus up to 2 inches (5 cm) tall.
-The stems are subglobose to cylindrical, olive green with magenta-red tint and up to 1.2 inches (3 cm) in diameter.
-The flowers are pink with pale yellow stigmas, up to 2 inches (5 cm) long and up to 1.4 inches (3.5 cm) in diameter.
-It mainly blooms in spring, but also sporadically though out summer.
+Mammillaria theresae is an attractive small cactus that grows up to 2 inches (5 cm) tall.
+Stems are olive green with magenta-red tint, subglobose to cylindrical, and up to 1.2 inches (3 cm) in diameter.
+Flowers are pink with pale yellow stigmas, up to 2 inches (5 cm) long, and up to 1.4 inches (3.5 cm) in diameter.
+It mainly blooms in spring, but also sporadically throughout summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).